marimo-team/marimo/CONTRIBUTING.md

 You can develop on marimo with hot reloading on the frontend and/or development mode on the server (which automatically restarts the server on code changes).
-These modes especially helpful when you're making many small changes and want to see changes end-to-end very quickly.
+These modes are especially helpful when you're making many small changes and want to see changes end-to-end very quickly.

 For the frontend, you can run either